Miranda & Amado

 The firm defended the government of China in two CIETAC cases concerning ownership of Peru’s largest iron ore mine.

 Miranda & Amado teamed up with King & Spalding to represent Vancouver-based Bear Creek Mining in an investment treaty claim against Peru, winning an award in 2017 worth US$30.4 million for the expropriation of a silver mine concession.
-The tribunal only awarded the claimant its sunk costs in the project, out of the US$522 million it had claimed.

 In 2016, the firm secured a US$10 million award for Quebec-based engineering firm Dessau in an arbitration with the Peruvian regional government of Loreto.
 The tribunal also rejected Loreto’s US$70 million counterclaim.